a4lamber/google_data_course/course_1.md

 ### Transforming data into insights
-The 6 steps for data analysis process explained in this program is
+The 6 steps for `data analysis process` explained in this program is and the courses are structured to do this,
 ```mermaid
 flowchart LR
     ask --> prepare